rpalo/inkblot/README.md

 - Configure sass/scss output style in config?
 - Figure out how to do relative pathing for includes?
 - There's room for more fancy static file specification (specific files or directories or patterns), but right now, it works by any non-recognized file extension being considered a static file.
 And at least now it handles binary files smoothly as well.
-- The development server needs to be a *lot* better.
-More responsive closing, auto-reloading, etc.
+- Dev server doesn't reload/find newly created files?

 ## Contributing